-ACC may be able to assist you if you have a claim for an injury that affects your vision.
-They may fund braille equipment, glasses, appliances, counselling or training in daily activities.
+ACC may help if your vision has been affected by an injury.
+They may fund braille equipment, glasses, counselling, or training in daily activities.

-If your visual impairment or blindness is not injury related
+If your visual impairment or blindness isn’t injury related

-You may be eligible for equipment funded by the Ministry of Health or Work and Income.
-You will need to have an assessment carried out to see if you are eligible for funding.
+You may qualify for equipment funded by Whaikaha – Ministry of Disabled People or Work and Income.
+You will need to be assessed by an approved optometrist or ophthalmologist to find out if you’re eligible for funding.
 The assessor will work out what equipment you need.

 Equipment for people who are blind or have reduced vision

-Learn more about Ministry of Health funded equipment, the workplace modification grant and other options.
+Learn more about Whaikaha – Ministry of Disabled People funded equipment and other options.

 Prosthetic (artificial) eyes: subsidies

-Visit the New Zealand Prosthetic Eye Service website for more information about government subsidies available for fitting or replacing prothetic eyes.
+Visit the New Zealand Prosthetic Eye Service website for more information about government subsidies available for fitting or replacing prosthetic eyes.

 Supported Living Payment

-The Supported Living Payment is a weekly payment to help you if you have, or are caring for someone with, a health condition, injury or disability.
-You may be able to get the Supported Living Payment if you are either:
+The Supported Living Payment is a weekly payment to help you if you have, or are caring for someone with, a health condition, injury, or disability.

 Spectacle subsidy for children 15 years and under

-It can help with the costs of eye tests, glasses, eye patches and/or repairs.
-It is available each year until your child turns 16.
-Over 23,000 subsidies were awarded in 2016/17.
+It can help with the costs of eye tests, glasses, eye patches, and repairs.
+It’s available each year until your child turns 16.

 - You or your child must have a community services card, or